mtsokol/jax-ai-stack/docs/JAX_time_series_classification.md

 plt.show()
 ```

+### Create a Data Loader using Grain

-For handling input data we're going to use Grain, a pure Python package developed
+For handling input data we're going to use Grain, a pure Python package developed for JAX and
+Flax models.

-for JAX and Flax models.
-Grain supports custom setups where data sources might come
+Grain follows the source-sampler-loader paradigm.
+Grain supports custom setups where data sources
-in different forms, but they all need to implement the `grain.RandomAccessDataSource`
+might come in different forms, but they all need to implement the `grain.RandomAccessDataSource`
 interface.
 See [PyGrain Data Sources](https://github.com/google/grain/blob/main/docs/data_sources.md)
 for more details.

-Our dataset is comprised of relatively small NumPy arrays so our DataSource is uncomplicated:
+Our dataset is comprised of relatively small NumPy arrays so our `DataSource` is uncomplicated:

 ```{code-cell} ipython3
 class DataSource(grain.RandomAccessDataSource):